sabhiram/sublime-clipboard-diff/README.md

 ### Running Tests & CI

 This project, and any pull requests will automatically be run against Travis CI.
-For local development, the test assume the following are installed and configured:
+For local development, the tests assume that the following are installed and configured:

 Hopefully you have [Sublime Text](http://www.sublimetext.com/3) installed

-Next make sure you have [Package Control](https://sublime.wbond.net/installation) installed as well (and you really should, its awesome!)
+Next make sure you have [Package Control](https://sublime.wbond.net/installation) installed as well (and you really should, it's awesome!)

 Via the SublimeText Package Control, install the `UnitTesting` package.
 You can do this by hitting `ctrl + shift + p`, then select `Package Control: Install Package`.
 Once the menu loads, choose the `UnitTesting` package.